-Note that the 800-hour school-based internship must immediately follow the 750-hour community internship.
-This is the nature of the training that we are accredited to provide.
-As well, we have occasionally received requests from students that they be permitted to continue community internships and other types of school placements beyond the authorized one-year period.
-We are not able to honor these requests as they fall outside the purview of our training.
-Students who continue with a practicum or internship placement beyond the authorized period, or engage in unsupervised clinical activity, are in violation of program policy as well as the professional codes of ethics of the American Psychological

-Association and the National Association of School Psychologists.
+We have occasionally received requests from students that they be permitted to continue working in a practicum setting or school placements beyond the time period in which they were enrolled in a seminar and program-sanctioned training experience.
+We are not able to honor these requests as they fall outside the purview of your training.
+Students who continue with a practicum placement beyond the authorized period, or engage in unsupervised clinical activity, are in violation of program policy as well as the professional codes of ethics of the American Psychological Association and the National Association of School Psychologists.
 The program will insist that the placement be ended and engage in other disciplinary action as appropriate.